Our use of Cookies

 Can a company that is not PHEATS registered use a PHEATS registered site for exports?

-A BCMP is required for each PHEATS site, and associated AP/RP are authorised to complete inspections on eligible commodities under the PHEATS scheme.
-Other businesses operating out of a PHEATS registered site may use the PHEATS site and AP/RP for exports with prior approval.
-The BCMP for the PHEATS registered site must be updated to reflect this change and emailed to pheats@apha.gov.uk.
+A BCMP is required for each PHEATS site, and associated Authorised Person(s) / PR are authorised to complete inspections on eligible commodities under the PHEATS scheme.
+Other businesses operating out of a PHEATS registered site may use the PHEATS site and Authorised Person(s) / PR for exports with prior approval.
+The BCMP for the PHEATS registered site must be updated to reflect this change and emailed to pheats@apha.gov.uk for England and Wales.

-Only the PHEATS approved RP and AP may carry out inspections under PHEATS, which must be done in accordance with the accepted BCMP at the approved site and before applications for phytosanitary certificates are submitted.
+Only the PHEATS approved Authorised Person(s) / PR may carry out inspections under PHEATS, which must be done in accordance with the accepted BCMP at the approved site and before applications for PCs are submitted.
 The PHEATS business remains responsible for APHA invoices.
 If a non-PHEATS approved business wishes to use their own employees to carry out inspections, they must complete the full registration process for the scheme.
+Eligible

 Does my Wood Packaging Material (WPM) need to be ISPM 15 compliant?